-Documentation of system reason(s) for not communicating treatment plan to the primary care provider(s) (eg, patient does not have a primary care provider or referring physician)
+Documentation of system reason(s) for not communicating treatment plan to the primary care provider(s) (e.g., patient does not have a primary care provider or referring physician)

-Adjustment/Stratification: No risk adjustment or risk stratification.
-No risk adjustment or risk stratification.
+Adjustment/Stratification: No risk adjustment or risk stratification No risk adjustment or risk stratification.
 We encourage the results of this measure to be stratified by race, ethnicity, gender, and primary language, and have included these variables as recommended data elements to be collected.

-Level of Analysis: Clinician: Group/Practice, Clinician: Individual, Clinician: Team
+Level of Analysis: Clinician : Group/Practice, Clinician : Individual, Clinician : Team

-Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Electronic organizations: American Academy of Dermatology and National Committee for Quality Assurance

-Clinical Data: Registry, Paper Records
+Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data : Registry, Paper Records

-Measure Steward: American Medical Association - Physician Consortium for Performance Improvement Other
+Measure Steward: American Medical Association - Physician Consortium for Performance Improvement Other organizations: American Academy of Dermatology and National Committee for Quality Assurance